TonyHerbert22ATX/Orville-APP/README.md

 </div>

-<h3 align="center">Simple calculator website as my first attempt to work with OOP.</h3>
+<h3 align="center">Species application using an API I built</h3>
 <br>

 ## How It's Made:

-This was my first attempt at a simple calculator, I still was not able to implement OOP completely but I was able to make it functional.
+This was my first attempt at creating an application using an API I created and hosted on Heroku.

 <h2 align="center">Techs used:</h2>
 <br>